Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Introduction

 \section{Introduction}

-As large language models (LLMs) are increasingly deployed as general-purpose agents, \emph{world models}, i.e., models that support hypothetical rollouts of environment dynamics under candidate actions, have emerged as a central research focus.
-They are attractive for two reasons.
-First, agentic reinforcement learning increasingly relies on experience-driven scaling, which demands larger, more diverse, and more challenging environments; world models can help by generating simulated experience to improve learning efficiency \cite{ha2018recurrent,georgievpwm}.
-Second, LLM-based agents are expected to operate over extended time horizons, increasing the importance of long-horizon planning; world models enable agents to simulate and evaluate the consequences of candidate actions prior to execution, which reduces reliance on risky and costly online exploration \cite{hao2023reasoning,gu2024your}.
+LLM agents increasingly need to learn from and plan within complex environments.
+This makes \emph{world models}, which support hypothetical rollouts under candidate actions, increasingly important.
+They matter for two reasons.
+First, agentic reinforcement learning relies on experience-driven scaling, where world models can generate simulated experience to improve learning efficiency \cite{ha2018recurrent,georgievpwm}.
+Second, LLM agents are expected to operate over long horizons, where delayed consequences and compounding uncertainty make reliable reasoning difficult; world models let agents simulate downstream effects before acting, supporting more consistent decisions \cite{hao2023reasoning,gu2024your}.
+In novel settings, however, these models cannot always be pre-built and must be synthesized or adapted on demand.